-New Archdeacon announced for Diocese of Llandaff
+New Archdeacon of Llandaff licensed

 Rod grew up in Llanishen in North Cardiff and began attending church as a teenager.
 Rod moves to South Wales with Joanne, his wife of 22 years, and their three daughters, Emilia (10), Orla (7) and Anastasia (6).
 Joanne is a Senior Policy Associate at Tearfund where she heads up their groundbreaking work on plastics.